lokimeyburg/msteams-auth-sample/README.md

     * First you will see a dialog in Teams letting you know you need to grant permission to use the app.
     * Then an AAD consent dialog will appear in a seperate window.
     * Once you've consented to the permissions, your app will have enough information to authenticate you.
 This should be enough for _most_ apps.
     * The app will then try and access an API server-side for which you have not yet granted permission but fail in doing so.
-You will then see the "Grant further permission" button enabled.
+You will then see the "Grant further permissions" button enabled.
 You can click this to trigger another consent dialog for the additional permissions.
     * Once you've granted all the permissions, you can revisit this tab and you will notice that you will automatically be logged in.

+# App structure

+## Routes

+Compared to the Hello World sample, this app has four additional routes:
+1. `/auth` renders the authenticaiton page.
+    * This is the tab called `Auth Tab` in personal app inside Teams.
+The purpose of this page is primarily to execute the `auth.js` file that handles initiates the authentication flow.
+2. `/auth/token` does not render anything but instead is the server-side route for initiating the [on-behalf-of flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-oauth2-on-behalf-of-flow).
+    * It takes the token it receives from the `/auth` page and attemps to exchange it for a new token that has elevated permissions to access the `profile` Graph API (which is usually used to retrieve the users profile photo).
+    * If it fails (because the user hasn't granted permission to access the `profile` API), it returns an error to the `/auth` page.
+This error is used to enable the "Grant further permissions" button which opens the `/auth/start` page in a seperate window.
+3. `/auth/start` and `/auth/end` routes are used if the user needs to grant further permissions.
+This experience happens in a seperate window.
+    * The `/auth/start` page merely creates a valid AAD authorization endpoint and redirects to that AAD consent page.
+    * Once the user has consented to the permissions, AAD redirects the user back to `/auth/end`.
+This page is responsible for returning the results back to the `/auth` page by calling the `notifySuccess` API.
+    * This workflow is only neccessary if you want authorization to use additional Graph APIs.
+Most apps will find this flow unnesseccary if all they want to do is authenticate the user.
+    * This workflow is the same as our standard [web-based authentication flow](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/authentication/auth-tab-aad#navigate-to-the-authorization-page-from-your-popup-page) that we've always had in Teams before we had single sign-on support.
+It just so happens that it's a great way to request additional permissions from the user, so it's left in this sample as an illustration of what that flow looks like.

+## auth.js

+This Javascript file is served from the `/auth` page and handles most of the client-side authentication workflow.
+This file is broken into three main functions:

+1. getAuthToken
+    * This function asks Teams for an authentication token from AAD.
+    * Teams will show a dialog to the user letting them know they need to consent to this app logging them in.
+    * Once the user has consented to the AAD dialog, this function sends the token to the backend.
+2. sendTokenToBackend
+    * Once the user has consented to this app logging them in (authentication), we would like to have access to further API permissions not intially granted in the consent flow (authorization).
+    * This function sends the token to the backend to exchange for elevated permissions using AAD's [on-behalf-of flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-oauth2-on-behalf-of-flow).
+In this case, it sends the token to the `/auth/token` route.
+3. initializeConsentButton
+    * If this is the first time the user is interacting with the app, chances are they haven't granted the app permission to access their avatar picture (ie: `Profile` Graph API).
+Therefor we need to enable the "Grant furhter permissions" button.
+    * When clicked, this button opens another dialog (`/auth/start`) to ask the user to grant further permissions.

-## Additional reading
+# Additional reading

-More information for this sample - and for how to get started with Microsoft Teams development in general - is found in [Get started on the Microsoft Teams platform with Node.js and App Studio](https://docs.microsoft.com/en-us/microsoftteams/platform/get-started/get-started-nodejs-app-studio).
+More information on the Hellow World sample - and for how to get started with Microsoft Teams development in general - is found in [Get started on the Microsoft Teams platform with Node.js and App Studio](https://docs.microsoft.com/en-us/microsoftteams/platform/get-started/get-started-nodejs-app-studio).

+For further information on Single Sign-On and how it works, visit our [Single Sign-On documentation](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/authentication/auth-aad-sso)

 # Contributing